 E is for Eccentric Training

-In a bench press the lowering of the bar to your chest is the ‘easy part‘ while the pressing is the difficult.
+In a bench press, the lowering of the bar to your chest is the ‘easy part‘ while the pressing is the most difficult.

 Eccentric training takes that theory and turns it upside down.
 With Eccentric training you only perform the muscle lengthening part, allowing you to use a much heavier weight.

 A bodybuilding myth believed by the majority of lifters is that fasted cardio is the best way to burn fat.

 On the contrary, studies have found that fasted cardio makes no difference to fat-burning and may even have a negative effect .

 This is because the cardio performer would have less energy to train, so would perform at a lower intensity.

 If you do decide to train fasted, make sure that you take protein and carbohydrates immediately post-workout to fuel muscle protein synthesis .

 Considering that the Glutes are the biggest muscles in the body it is crazy how many people ignore them.

 Sure you will see Bodybuilders perform squats, leg presses, and lunges.
 But when was the last time you saw a Bodybuilder performing a Glute specific exercise?
 Why not try some Glute Ham Raises or Glute Bridges next time you train legs?